 Common mistakes to avoid for applying for your FRV spouse visa to Germany

 Being a Filipino, sometimes we tend to overlook or forget something.
 Worse, we totally cannot avoid some mistakes.
 But when it comes to applying for your FRV, I guess you’d be extra careful.
 Remember, your future is in your hands.
-That said, here are some common mistakes, errors to avoid, especially if you’re coming from the Philippines.
+That said, here are some common mistakes, and errors to avoid, especially if you’re coming from the Philippines.

 - Having incomplete documents.
 Remember, missing even only one single requirement of the document will result in the non-processing of your application, worse, rejection.

-- Not valid documents such as old style birth certificates.
+- Not valid documents such as old-style birth certificates.
 You need the one from PSA, take note!

 - Forgetting to report your marriage when married abroad.
 Don’t do that!

 - Setting your appointment at the embassy and not attending it.
 Or, being late!
 Gosh, don’t do that!
 Don’t perform the Filipino time here, really! – This will definitely result in an appointment void.
-And may lose the chance for getting a new one, soon.
+And may lose the chance of getting a new one, soon.

 In a nutshell, applying for a Spouse visa to Germany as a Filipino shouldn’t be more than complicated, except the travel to the big city.
 Simply follow these steps;